On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Introduction

 In face of this dilemma between realism and computational cost, we pose the question whether we could improve model robustness against realistic examples through adversarial hardening on non-realistic examples.
 A positive answer would enable model hardening at affordable computational cost and without developing specific attacks that work in the particular subject domain.
 We study this question through an empirical study that spans over three domains where realistic attacks exist: \emph{text classification} where a problem-space attack (\emph{TextFooler} \cite{jin2020bert}) replaces words in a sentence with their synonyms; \emph{botnet traffic detection} where a constrained feature space attack (\emph{FENCE} \cite{chernikova2019fence}) applies realistic modifications to network traffic features; and \emph{malware classification} where a problem-space attack (\emph{AIMED} \cite{castro2019aimed}) modifies malware PE files.
 For each of these three domains, we generate examples using unrealistic attacks that are either domain-specific (e.g. DeepWordBug \cite{gao2018black} for text) or generic (e.g. PGD \cite{madry2017towards}).
 We, then, harden the corresponding ML model on these examples and assess the resulting robustness against realistic attacks.

 Our results reveal that, in the botnet use case, adversarial hardening with unrealistic examples can effectively protect against realistic attacks.
 But in the other use cases, unrealistic examples bring limited to no benefit, regardless of the number of unrealistic examples used for hardening.
-To explain these apparent discrepancies, we analyze the properties of all produced examples, in particular their location in the embedded space and the features they perturb.
-Through our analysis, we reveal that unrealistic attacks can only be useful if they manage to cover as much space as the realistic adversarial attacks, as in the botnet case.
-By contrast, in the text and malware cases, the unrealistic examples remain confined in a narrowed area, which explains their inability to protect against realistic attacks.
+To explain these apparent discrepancies, we analyze the properties of all produced examples, in particular their location in the embedded space, their direction, their aggressiveness and their perturbed features.
+Through our analysis, we reveal that unrealistic attacks can be partially or completely useful if they follow the same directions as realistic attacks and have the same aggressiveness levels, as in the text and botnet case.
+By contrast in the malware case, the unrealistic examples follow different directions and are considerably less aggressive compared to realistic examples, which explains their inability to protect against realistic attacks.

-To summarize, the contributions of this paper are: \begin{itemize} \item We review the literature on realistic adversarial attacks, covering both problem-space attacks and feature-space attacks. \item Based on our review, we select three use cases of realistic adversarial attacks and conduct the first study on adversarial hardening using unrealistic attacks that span over multiple domains. \item We reveal general insights that future research can explore to reduce the gap between unrealistic and realistic adversarial attacks, and support the practical hardening of models against real-world adversarial threats. \item We provide a replication package including a collection of seven attacks, the five datasets, and the implementation of our experimental protocol.\footnote{Link anonymized for double-blind review.} \end{itemize}
+To summarize, the contributions of this paper are: \begin{itemize} \item Based on our literature review on realistic adversarial attacks (see Appendix \ref{sec:related}), covering both problem-space and feature-space attacks, we select three use cases of realistic adversarial attacks and conduct the first study on adversarial hardening using unrealistic attacks that span over multiple domains. \item We reveal general insights that future research can explore to reduce the gap between unrealistic and realistic adversarial attacks, and support model hardening against real-world adversarial threats. \item We provide a replication package including a collection of seven attacks, the seven datasets, and the implementation of our experimental protocol.\footnote{https://github.com/serval-uni-lu/realistic\_adversarial\_hardening} \end{itemize}